PamAnalyst/Google-Data-Analytics-Capstone-Project/README.md

     ORDER BY total_trips DESC
     LIMIT 1) AS busiest_hour;

--- Calculating the busiest times for Casuals
+-- Calculating the busiest times for Casuals.
 SELECT
     casual AS usertype,
     busiest_month.trip_month_name AS busiest_month,